- Soak in history and culture in Aix-en-Provence

 - On a rainy day, visit the Catacombs and explore the seedy underbelly of Paris

-Day 5: Paris to Marseille, Afternoon of Art & History
+Day 5: Transfer to Marseille, Afternoon of Art & History

 Spend the day visiting the city's historic neighborhoods, like the colorful district of Le Panier.
 This is the "Old Marseille," where the city has its roots.
 It's a working-class enclave on the central port and is the picture of Mediterranean beauty with medieval plazas, ancient churches, and brightly colored facades of the tenement buildings.
 You'll also find street art on the walls in the form of colorful frescoes.